 And because Sky is a satellite TV provider, you can get Sky TV just about anywhere as long as it’s cool to fix a dish to your home.

 Watching sports online on a laptop or phone

 You can watch BT Sport online through BT, and BT Sport and Sky Sports online through Sky and Virgin Media, although not without a TV package in the case of the latter two.

 Whether you can watch other sports channels online varies from provider to provider.
 So if there’s something in particular you want to be able to watch while you’re out and about, check whether you’ll be able to before signing up to a package.

-Can you get sports TV packages for pubs?
+Can you get sports TV packages for businesses?

-You can indeed.
 BT and Sky both offer sports TV packages tailored specifically for businesses.
 BT offers BT Sport packages for pubs, bars, hotels, clubs and other businesses at btsportbusiness.com.
-Sky offers Sky Sports packages, as well as many other sports channels, for pubs, bars, clubs, hotels, restaurants and even care homes and offices at business.sky.com.
+Sky offers Sky Sports packages, as well as many other sports channels, for pubs, bars, clubs, hotels, restaurants and even carehomes and offices at business.sky.com.

 Can you get sports TV-only packages?

-It depends what you mean by sports TV-only packages.
-If you mean a TV package with sports channels, but without broadband and phone, then yes, you can get those from both Sky (www.sky.com) and Virgin Media (www.virginmedia.com).
-If you mean a TV package with sports channels and nothing else, then no; if that’s what you want your best bet is getting Sky Sports on NOW TV on a daily or weekly basis.
+You can get a TV only package with sports from both Sky (www.sky.com) and Virgin Media (www.virginmedia.com).
+If you mean a TV package with sports channels and nothing else, then you'[re out of luck; if that’s what you want your best bet is getting Sky Sports on Now Broadband on a daily or weekly basis.